terra-money/feemarket/README.md

 learning rate by Alpha.
 Otherwise, we multiplicatively decrease the learning rate by Beta.

-### Delta

-Delta is the amount we additively increase/decrease the base fee when the net block utilization difference in the window is above/below the target utilization.

 ### MinBaseFee

 MinBaseFee determines the initial base fee of the module and the global